qhuitan/ggbulksurv/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The`ggbulksurv` package provides functions to facilitate bulk survival analysis, allowing users to input multiple observations per row.
+The`ggbulksurv` package provides functions to easily analyze bulk survival data from *C.elegans* and *D.melanogaster*.

 **What is bulk survival analysis?**